saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

         True
 ```

-Instead of a CLI command, we can also use and RPC.
-Let issue the following `salt dar01-dal05-lab03 junos.rpc get-ospf-neighbor-information interface='ae2.2'` Salt CLI command anf see the return:
+Instead of a CLI command, we can also execute an RPC.
+Let issue the following `salt dar01-dal05-lab03 junos.rpc get-ospf-neighbor-information interface='ae2.2'` Salt CLI command:

 ```yaml
 dar01-dal05-lab03: